probabl-ai/skore/sphinx/user_guide/automatic_diagnostic.rst

 A fold is flagged as an outlier for a given metric when :math:`|z_i| > 3` which is analogous to being outside 3 standard deviations from the mean.

-A fold votes as inconsistent when a **strict majority** of metrics flag it as an outlier.
-The check detects an issue when at least one fold is voted inconsistent.
+A fold is considered inconsistent when a **strict majority** of metrics flag it as an outlier.
+The check reports an issue if at least one fold is labeled inconsistent.

 Why it matters
 ^^^^^^^^^^^^^^